CCRI-Cyberknights/page/README.md

 To view the site locally, simply open the `index.html` file in your web browser.

-To link a QR code to a specific page, use URL parameters.
+To link a QR code to a specific page, use hash routes.
 For example:

-- To link to the Cybersecurity Club page: `your-site-url.com/?page=cybersecurity`
+- To link to the Cybersecurity Club page: `your-site-url.com/#/cybersecurity`
-- To link to the Linux guide: `your-site-url.com/?page=linux`
+- To link to the Linux guide: `your-site-url.com/#/linux`
-- To link to the Home page: `your-site-url.com/?page=home`
+- To link to the Home page: `your-site-url.com/#/home`
-- To link to the Calendar: `your-site-url.com/?page=calendar`
+- To link to the Calendar: `your-site-url.com/#/calendar`

 ## Contribution